openpnp/openpnp/Advanced-Motion-Control.md

 **Letter Variables** changes the Gcode variable names (the {_var_ } markers) from the stock 4-axis `X`, `Y`, `Z`, `Rotation` to the actual controller Axis Letters, i.e. `X`, `Y`, `Z`, `A`, `B`, `C` etc. simplifying commands.
 Allows defining commands for all the axes of the controller at once.
 Different `MOVE_TO_COMMAND`s for different Head Mountables are no longer needed.
 The motion planner can now move all the axes at once (not just 4), which is needed for some "motion blending" applications.

 **Allow Pre-Move Commands?** must obviously be switched off for all-axis **Letter Variables**.
-The switch hides the pre-move command fields on the axes and allows some of the more advanced motion control features.
+Switching it off hides the pre-move command fields on the [[controller axes|Machine-Axes#referencecontrolleraxis]] and allows some of the more advanced motion control features.

 **Remove Comments?** removes all Gcode comments from the command strings sent to the controller.
 Safes bandwidth, which is relevant for **Simulated3rdOrderControl** mode, where the motion path interpolation creates a high volume of commands per time.